eunicen1/TreasureMapProject/README.md

-This project was a collaborative effort with Chinenye O.
+This project was a collaborative effort between myself and Chinenye O.